njustesen/TRTS/starcraft/protoss.md

 ## Reaver

-- _Scarabs_: Reavers can only attack if they have _scarabs_.
-They start without any and have to produce them in the Production phase at the cost of 1 mineral each, but is unable to do so if they are in a contested area.
-A Reaver can hold at most one Scarab without the Increased Reaver Capacity upgrade, and two with it.
+- _Scarabs_: Reavers can fire up to two _scarabs_ when they attack.
+They start with no scarabs and can produce up to two for a total cost of 1 mineral in the Production phase, where one scarab will be _queued_ (effectiely taking two rounds to be produced).
+A Reaver can hold at most two Scarabs (including those in production) and four with the Increased Reaver Capacity upgrade.

 ## Observer